beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   `hosts:`

   : This files contains a mapping between the IP addresses of the hosts in the local network and
        their host names.
 We apply the following host name convention: the compute hosts are named *computeX*, where *X* is replaced by the number of the host.
-According the described hardware setup, the default configuration defines 1 `controller` (192.168.0.1), and 4 compute hosts:
-       `compute1` (192.168.0.1), `compute2` (192.168.0.2), `compute3` (192.168.0.3), `compute4`
+According the described hardware setup, the default configuration defines 4 compute hosts: `compute1` (192.168.0.1), `compute2` (192.168.0.2), `compute3` (192.168.0.3), `compute4` (192.168.0.4); and 1 `controller` (192.168.0.5).
-       (192.168.0.4).
 As mentioned above, in our setup one of the compute hosts is connected to the public network and acts as a gateway.
 We assign to this host the host name `compute1`, and also alias it as `gateway`.

   `ntp.conf:`